coin-or/yaposib/docs/FAQ.rst

     counts the maximum row refered by the column you add, and add as many empty rows as needed in your problem.
 Same goes for the rows.

-How efficiently does yaposib accesses to solvers memory?
+How efficiently does yaposib access to solvers memory?
     yaposib's design has been driven by memory access efficiency.
 It is built on the top of the C++ OsiSolverInterface_ class of COIN-OSI.
     You can thus manipulate and modify the rows/columns of the same